Sophia Witherspoon

-Sophia L. Witherspoon (born July 6, 1969) is a former American college and professional basketball player who was a guard for seven seasons in the Women's National Basketball Association (WNBA).
-Witherspoon played college basketball for the University of Florida, and was selected in the second round of the 1997 WNBA Draft.
+Sophia L. Witherspoon (born July 6, 1969) is an American former college and professional basketball player who was a guard for seven seasons in the Women's National Basketball Association (WNBA).
+Witherspoon played college basketball for the University of Florida, and was selected in the second round of the 1997 WNBA draft.
 She played professionally for the New York Liberty, Portland Fire and Los Angeles Sparks of the WNBA.

-Early years
+Early life

 Witherspoon was born in Fort Pierce, Florida.
 Her older brother introduced her to basketball when she was 6 years old.
 She attended Fort Pierce Central High School, where she was a standout high school basketball player for the Fort Pierce Central Cobras.

 College career

 Witherspoon accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where she played for coach Carol Ross's Florida Gators women's basketball team from 1988 to 1991.
 In three seasons as a Gator, she scored 1,381 points, made 445 rebounds, and was a first-team All-Southeastern Conference (SEC) selection in 1991.
 She graduated from the University of Florida with a bachelor's degree in health and human performance in 1991, and was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 2005.
 In her honor, the Florida Office of Student Life awards the Sophia Witherspoon Award for Overall Excellence each semester to two Gator athletes "who exemplify the positive attitude and strong work ethic in the classroom that they display on the playing field."